 2004 to present Freelance Interpreter in the UK.

 2000 to 2004 Interpreter for BBC programme See Hear in London

 1992 to 2000 Freelance Interpreter in London

-1989 to 1992 Interpreter for Action on Hearing Loss (previously RNID) regional office in Nottinghamshire and HQ in London.
+1989 to 1992 Interpreter for the Royal National Institute for Deaf people (RNID) regional office in Nottinghamshire and HQ in London.

 1987 to 1989 Community Interpreter for the Social Services Department of Northamptonshire County Council in Northamptonshire.